rick-moore/chart-source/README.md

 ![chartsource-share-setlist-demo](https://user-images.githubusercontent.com/72274257/122385599-4cb13980-cf6d-11eb-87f6-b06da1ebcf3a.gif)

+## User Login
+This application utilizes Omniauth to allow for login through Facebook or Github credentials.

 ## What's next?
 Currently, the free version of Cloudinary does not allow for the preparation and download of PDF's, so the application has placeholder functionality that I hope to eventually build out to bring this application into the market for use by the general public.